ColeDrain/chatshell/README.md

 go get github.com/coledrain/chatshell

 ## Configuration
 ChatShell reads your OpenAI API key from a JSON configuration file named config.json.
-By default, it looks for this file in the $HOME/.chatshell/ directory.
+By default, it looks for this file in the following directories:

+- $HOME/.chatshell/ on macOS and Linux.
+- %USERPROFILE%/.chatshell/ on Windows.

 Here's an example of what your configuration file should look like: